 Do Urethane Bowling Balls Soak Up Oil?

 Unlike resin bowling balls, urethane balls don’t readily absorb oil.
 Instead, they push the oil forward and carry it down the lane as they roll.
+This can impact your current roll and subsequent throws.

 When you start the game, the oil is applied in a specific pattern.
 However, once it’s been tracked down the lane, the oil distribution will be different.
 As a result, your ball may pick up or drop speed.